-Give Your New Jersey Cultivation Application a Huge Boost with NJ Cannabis Cultivation Licensing Templates 2021
+Give Your New Jersey Cannabis Application a Huge Boost with NJ Cannabis Cultivation, Manufacturing or Retail Licensing Templates in 2021

-Application templates are documents that make it much easier to put together a competitive New Jersey cultivation application.
-We have filled these documents with industry standard cannabis operations information, along with policy citations from New Jersey cannabis cultivation regulations.
+Application templates are documents that make it much easier to put together a competitive New Jersey cannabis application.
+We have filled these documents with industry standard cannabis operations information, along with policy citations from New Jersey cannabis regulations.

-Need Help Getting Started with Your New Jersey Cultivation Application in 2021?
+Need Help Getting Started with Your New Jersey Cannabis Application in 2021?

 This document template set will save you hundreds of hours preparing your application!

-The State of NJ is granting 37 competitive cannabis cultivation licenses in 2021.
-These New Jersey cannabis cultivation license applications will be scored, compared and judged against each other to determine the winners by the New Jersey Cannabis Regulatory Commission.
-Qualified applicants must be New Jersey residents, have no conflicts of interest, a clean criminal record (certain less serious offenses might not be disqualifying), and sufficient funding (think in the millions).
+The State of NJ is granting adult-use cannabis cultivation, manufacturing and retail licenses in 2021.
+These New Jersey cannabis license applications will be scored, compared and judged against each other to determine the winners by the New Jersey Cannabis Regulatory Commission.
+Qualified applicants must be New Jersey residents for at least two years, have no conflicts of interest, a clean criminal record (certain less serious offenses might not be disqualifying), and sufficient funding (think in the millions).

 If you have all of these qualifications, the next step is creating a competitive application document set.
 That’s where we come in.

-Being a New Jersey cultivation license applicant is a great opportunity, but will be very expensive and complicated.
+Being a New Jersey cannabis license applicant is a great opportunity, but will be very expensive and complicated.
 We don’t want you to be intimidated, but we do want you to be realistic.
-This is a high-stakes, high-dollar competitive process.
+This is a high-stakes, high-dollar industry.

 The licensing requirements for adult-use have not yet been fully published, but if we rely on what NJ has done in the past with the medical cannabis licensing program, licensing requirements will be on par with some of the toughest application competitions around the country.